champgourav007/NeevProject/README.md

 # NEEV PROJECT

 * Neev is a web portal that gives you the details of bed and oxygen cylinder facility in your nearest location.
-* Some Hospitals have available ```Beds and Oxygen Cylinders``` but people were not aware of them due to the lack of a platform where this information is available.​
+* Some Hospitals have available ```Beds and Oxygen Cylinders``` but people were not aware of them due to the lack of a platform where this information is available.
 * So, this project aims to give an idea regarding the problem in the form of a platform which organizes and shows the details of available Beds and Oxygen Cylinders supply in your ```nearest location.```

 # High level project goals